-Worcester went on to serve the Philippines for a few more years (1901 – 1913) as the secretary of interior, a position that saw him juggling many responsibilities in the fields of health, forestry, agriculture, and the “non-Christian tribes,” among others.
+Worcester went on to serve the Philippines for a few more years (1901 – 1913) as the secretary of the interior.
+This position saw him juggling many responsibilities in health, forestry, agriculture, and the “non-Christian tribes,” among others.

 A fraction of Worcester’s extensive photographic collection appeared in full color in the November 27, 1913 issue of the National Geographic Magazine.
-A century later, the NatGeo Creative enhanced these color photographs for the benefit of the modern readers.
-We’re displaying here some of the best photographs from the collection with original descriptions written by Worcester himself.
+A century later, NatGeo Creative enhanced these color photographs to benefit modern readers.

 “On the west side of the Gulf of Davao, a deep indentation on the south coast of Mindanao, the large island at the south of the group forming the Philippines, live a primitive tribe called the Bagobos.
 They are remarkable for their picturesque costumes which are always gay with beads, bells and embroidery.
 Living in small villages, under chiefs called datus, they raise in their forest clearings, maize, rice and a very fine quality of hemp.
 The Bagobo men are remarkable for their effeminate profile and are with difficulty distinguished from the women.”